SEO for Online Shops

 Most category pages will group together a bunch of like products.
 There will be a product image, and on top of that image, or directly underneath, there will usually be the product name and price.
 A visitor to the website will scan or scroll through the images until they see one that interests them and then click on it to be taken to that product’s specific page.

 Google loves text.
 Category pages, by default, often don’t have much text.
 They have a lot of images.
-To optimise your online shop for Google searches you’re going to need to write the text to include the search term.
+To optimise your online shop for Google searches you’re going to need to write text on the category page which includes the chosen search term or keyword.

 So what to do?